knitr::opts_chunk$set(echo = TRUE, warning = F, message = F)

 library(here)

-This workflow was developed as a test case for updating data used to estimate tidal creek assessment cateogires using FLDEP IWR run data.
-In this example, we use IWR Run 65, but in theory it should work with any IWR run.
+This workflow was developed to update data used to estimate tidal creek assessment categories using FLDEP IWR run data.
+In this example, we use IWR Run 66, but in theory it should work with any IWR run.
 The only requirements are:

 Below we set a path to the extracted location for the IWR database, load the tidal creek line file, and load the wbid polygon file.